mvolkmann/blog/src/dart.md

 | `isNegative` | `bool` indicating whether the number is negative         |
 | `sign`       | -1, 0, or 1                                              |

-The `num` class defines the following instance methods.
+The `num` class defines the following instance methods:

 | Method                                       | Description                                                          |
 | -------------------------------------------- | -------------------------------------------------------------------- |